 Could you tell us a little bit about how your pieces are fabricated?

 Sandra Sharma: Lauren has favorite makers all over the world.
-We have spent the last two years traveling quite a bit and finding new makers, especially in Europe.
-Some of our pieces are made in Vietnam, Mexico, and even Los Angeles.
+We have spent the last two years traveling and discovering new artisans far away and in our backyard… from glassmakers in Padua to textile makers in France and Italy to upholsterers and metal workers even as close by as Los Angeles.
 One of our embroiderers has a rich history, being founded during the court of Napoleon and later acquired by Chanel in 2015.
 We have been fortunate to find many exciting and exclusive manufacturers.
+I am constantly sourcing interesting new makers.
+Currently, we are in talks with a Scandinavian brass maker founded in the 1600s and a family-run ceramic planter in Belgium.
+We will be showing more and more of these collaborations making these artisans’ work accessible to our clients and the DesignSpec community.

 The detailing on your furniture is incredibly precise, almost machine-like.
 How do you achieve this type of perfection?
 Is there a review process that happens before orders are shipped out to ensure the highest quality?